Advanced-Computer-Lab-2022/Teen-Titans/README.md

 The following are the objectives of our project:
 - Help people register for online courses and get the opportunity to learn anywhere and anytime
 - Getting familiar with MERN stack.
-- Work using the Agile Methodology to plan out sprints and develop the software.
+- Working using the Agile methodology to plan our sprints and develop the software.
-- Learn how to use Github with its different commands and how to integrate the project as a team.
+- Learn how to use Github and git with its different commands and how to integrate the project as a team.
-- Learn the process of following a given set of functional and non-functional Requirements to develop a software
+- Learn how to follow functional and non-functional Requirements given by a client to develop a software

 ## Build Status